Are you having back pain with any of the following?

 JSP2Include = /mdo/presentation/conditions/condition.jsp?nocache=true

-Petit mal seizures, also called "absence seizures," usually start around grade school age.
+Absence seizures usually start around grade school age.
 They commonly cause a brief lapse of consciousness with only slight facial twitching or fluttering of the eyelids.
 Sometimes the person may seem to be daydreaming.
 These types of seizures typically come without warning and are not followed by confusion or sleepiness.
+Most patients will stop having absence seizures once they reach adult age.

 Partial seizures are classified as "simple" or "complex" and involve involuntary movements without a complete loss of consciousness.